 Choosing payment methods

-Payment methods are the ways that your customers can pay for your goods and services.
-It is important to consider what payment methods you will offer when you start your business, and review it regularly to see if you are keeping up with your customer's payment preferences and if you are meeting the needs of your business and customers.
+It is important to consider what payment methods you will offer when you start your business.
+Review them regularly to see if you are keeping up with your customer's payment preferences and if you are meeting their needs.

 Some examples of payment methods include: